Image courtesy of Ecology Artisans

 - Large scale windrow composting

 - Compost, compost socks, and compost blankets

 - Catchment basins and rock interrupters

 Diane Hazard, Solana Center's Director of Education, will serve as the panel moderator.
 She has her degree in biology, a certificate in Sustainable Business Practices, and is a Master Composter.

 - Nancy Zadrozny of Ramona's International Equestrian Center has a background in horticulture and ecology, along with 15 years experience as vice president of an engineering construction firm.
 She served as manager of the San Diego Country Estates' Equestrian Centers for 5 years, and is currently the manager of their Landscape Department.
-Nancy is also a member of Back Country Horsemen, San Vicente Saddle Club, and the Ramona Trails Association.
+She is also a member of Back Country Horsemen, San Vicente Saddle Club, and the Ramona Trails Association.

-- Craig Kolodge, Ph.D., is the former academic advisor, field plant pathologist and county director for the University of California Cooperative Extension (UCCE) in Santa Clara county.
+- Craig Kolodge, Ph.D., is the former academic advisor, field plant pathologist and county director for the University of California Cooperative Extension (UCCE) in Santa Clara County.
 He currently serves as the Business Development and Sustainability Manager for San Pasqual Valley Soils.
-Craig is a Certified Professional in Erosion and Sediment Control (CPESC) and an expert in the use of compost-based Sustainable Management Practices (SMPs) for storm water management and industrial pollution management (Trainer of Record for Qualified Industrial Stormwater Practitioner - QISP statewide program).
+Craig is a Certified Professional in Erosion and Sediment Control (CPESC) and expert in the use of compost-based Sustainable Management Practices (SMPs) for storm water management and industrial pollution management (Trainer of Record for Qualified Industrial Stormwater Practitioner - QISP statewide program).

-Made possible through generous funding by:
+Made possible through generous funding by

 Download iCalendar entry for this event. iCalendar feed for this event.